Serenades (Brahms): Critical commentary

+Proksch further suggests that Schumann himself had quoted the opening bars of the 104th Symphony in his own Second Symphony, and had introduced the Haydn 104th to his young protegé.
+In later life Brahms was a devotee of Haydn, praising him highly to others and collecting the composer's autograph manuscripts.

 Serenade No. 2 in A, Op.
 16

 The second serenade was written in 1859 and dedicated to Clara Schumann.
 The first public performance, reportedly for full orchestra (version lost?), was in Hamburg on 10 February 1860.